 The Company invests all its assets, other than currency hedging, into the Master Fund which is exposed to market risk, credit risk and liquidity risk arising from the financial instruments it holds.
 These risks are explained in the financial statements of the Master Fund which are attached.
-Financial instruments include investments, other receivables, cash and cash equivalents, bank overdrafts, accrued expenses, subscriptions to shares not yet allotted and Participating Shares presented as financial liabilities.
+Financial instruments include investments, cash and cash equivalents, other receivables, subscriptions to shares not yet allotted, accrued expenses, and Participating Shares presented as financial liabilities.

 The Master Fund and the Feeder Funds operate as an integrated structure whereby the Feeder Funds invest solely into the Master Fund except in respect of currency hedging.
-Total subscriptions made by the Company into the Master Fund during the year were CHF5,043,198 (2018: CHF3,323,423) and total redemptions made by the Company out of the Master Fund during the year were CHF4,661,741 (2018: CHF21,052,184).
+Total subscriptions made by the Company into the Master Fund during the year were CHF8,932,321 (2019: CHF5,043,198) and total redemptions made by the Company out of the Master Fund during the year were CHF975,268 (2019: CHF4,661,741).